I've lost both of my parents and a father-in-law since beginning this story in July of 2012. Believe me that writing has been good therapy.

 "As always, you have nothing of real value to give," Vali snapped.
 "I hope they execute that abomination and damn you both to the fires of Helheim."

-His words stung, cutting so deeply that Loki was convinced that he could feel the actual hemorrhaging of his soul.
-He touched his chest, which constricted painfully.
+His words stung, cutting so deep that Loki's chest constricted, and he was convinced that he could feel the actual hemorrhaging of his soul.

 Cami neared, offering him comfort while she glared at Vali.

 Steve criticized, "That's a pretty severe opinion for an officer of the court to have.
 Perhaps you are too biased to be part of this trial.
 How will your reputation hold up if I make that accusation to the Assembly?"